Calculation of LTV

 changes inARPA (e.g. upsell, discounts),

-the evolution of the average churn (6-month rolling window),
+the evolution of average churn (6-month rolling window),

 or effects of seasonality (usage peaks, slow periods).

-💡 Smoothing over 12 months can reduce these fluctuations in your reports.
+💡 A 12-month smoothing can reduce these fluctuations in your reports.

 → Which churn is used in LTV?
-The value churn (MRR lost due to the cancellation of the last active subscription), smoothed over 6 months.
+The value churn (MRR lost following the cancellation of the last active subscription), smoothed over 6 months.
 An option to vary to 3 or 12 months will soon be available to better adapt to your business model.

 → Why does my Fincome LTV differ from an internal Excel calculation?
 Several possible reasons: